-- Fine Reduction – Taking the 6hrs Defensive driving course may significant reduce your traffic ticket fine and prevent points from being added to your license.
+Fine Reduction – Taking the 6hrs Defensive driving course may significantly reduce your traffic ticket fine and prevent points from being added to your license.

 Driver’s Education is a separate program required for 16-year-olds to obtain their Class D license.

-Driver Improvement is a program geared toward safety education for licensed drivers of any age.
+Driver Improvement (AKA Defensive Driving) is a program geared toward safety education for licensed drivers of any age.

 Yes.
 All schools have strict attendance policies, which are outlined in the paperwork you sign when you contract with a school to attend one of its courses.
 You will be expected to arrive on time and to complete each session.
 Students that arrive late to any session can expect to be denied entry into class and may be required to start the course over again, at full cost.